-The District's total OPEB liability was measured as of September 30, 2023, and was determined by an actuarial valuation as of that date.
+The District's total OPEB liability was measured as of September 30, 2024, and was determined by an actuarial valuation as of that date.

 Actuarial Assumptions and Other Inputs.
-The total OPEB liability in the December 31, 2023 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the December 31, 2024 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.25%

-Salary Increases 2.89% to 9.85%

-Discount Rate 4.09%

-Healthcare Cost Trend Rates Medical 6.00% Graded to 4.50% over 15 Years

-Prescription Drugs 9.00% Graded to 4.50% over 15 Years
+Inflation 2.25% Salary Increases Varies by age and years of service Discount Rate 3.81% Healthcare Cost Trend Rates Medical Prescription Drugs 6.00% Graded to 4.50% over 15 Years 10.00% Graded to 4.50% over 15 Years